overview/aws-overview-tools/instances/README.md

 We have the following instances:

-1. `database`: database server
-2. `database-backup`: a hot copy of the database
-3. `worker`: worker
-4. `web`: web server
-5. `database-staging`: staging database
-6. `worker-staging`: staging worker
-7. `web-staging`: staging web server
-8. `manage`: the instance we use to maintain other instances
+1. `manage`: the instance we use to maintain other instances

-We maintain the following volumes, which must be present for the corresponding machines to run:

-1. `database`: Postgres database
-2. `database-staging`
-3. `database-backup`: in a separate availability zone

-We tag instances, volumes, and AMI images with a `Type`.
-For instance, filter by tag `Type = worker` to find all worker instances.
+2. `build`: an instance that `manage` uses to compile our code
+3. `test-slave`: an instance Jenkins uses to test our code

 There can only be one AMI image or volume with a given type, but there may be multiple instances.